FrederikTobner/JANUS/notes/chapter-03-boot-process/x86_Support.md

 # Understanding the 64-bit Transition

-In the previous section, we discovered that GRUB2 already puts us in 32-bit protected mode when loading a 64-bit kernel.
-Therefor we will need to handle the transition ourself.
+In the previous section, we discovered that GRUB2 already puts us in 64-bit mode when loading a 64-bit kernel.
+But **how** does GRUB do that?
+And how do we write proper boot code that preserves multiboot parameters correctly?

+This chapter answers both questions by implementing the complete boot sequence ourselves—including the mode transition that GRUB normally handles for us.

-## Why Implement What other bootloaders already do?
+## Why Implement What GRUB Already Does?

-Some other bootloaders already handle the transition like Limine.
-So why are we doing this?
+Modern GRUB2 with Multiboot2 already transitions to 64-bit mode for us.
+So why learn how?

 Because understanding the transition teaches you **fundamental OS concepts** you'll need later: